-WRI-250 Commercial Writing I 2 credits
+WRI-250 Commercial Writing I • 2 credits

 This course covers study and practise in the special techniques of writing commercials for the broadcast media.
 Equivalent to CAP-188.
+Corequisite courses: CAP-275.

 WRI-257 Public Relations Writing 3 credits

 This course continues the development of writing skills for the public relations industry.
 Students will examine writing as it applies to news releases, newsletters, annual reports, features and storyboards.
 Not available for supplemental.
 Equivalent to ENG-257.
 Prerequisites: take WRI-174.